 Competence and skills

-- draw and discuss the typical characteristics of parks and gardens of different periods;
+- draw and discuss the typical characteristics of parks and gardens of the most important style periods

 ContentThe course consists of three parts, Swedish historical landscapes, history of landscape architecture and plant knowledge.

 In this part the student study how humans throughout history have used and shaped the agrarian landscape based on the natural conditions of the place.
 In an compulsory essay the student analyze changes in a well-known landscape.
 The essay is based on historical sources that are interpreted and compared with modern maps and geological conditions.

 The content includes lectures and a written examination, also writing a short essay in which the student´s own work on analysis of historical maps is shown.

 History of landscape architecture